-UNIVERSITY ACADEMIC CALENDAR FALL 2010
+UNIVERSITY CALENDAR 2011-2012 FALL 2011

-Fall Interim Classes - All fees for interim classes August 2-16 must be paid by the first interim class meeting Rental textbook pickup begins August 9; open August 9 Registration ends August 13 Freshman Orientation August 11-12 August 16-17 Final Registration and New Faculty/Staff Orientation August 17 Enrollment Confirmation Deadline.
-Students who decide not to enroll in the Fall must cancel their enrollment by 6:00 p.m.
-Last day for Undergraduate students to remove August 17 "I" grades First Day of Classes Regular Semester and August 18 Term I begins Interim grades due by 9:00 a.m.
-August 18 Labor Day Holiday September 6 Graduation audits for Fall 2010 graduation September 15 candidates begin.
-No graduation applications for Fall 2010 will be accepted after this date.
-Last to apply for Spring 2011 graduation without a late September 24 Term I Classes: Last day to withdraw or resign October 6 Term I Classes End October 7-8 Fall Break October 11 Term I Classes: Final Exams: M-W schedule Term I Classes: Final Exams: T-TH schedule October 12 October 13 Term II Classes Begin October 22 Regular Classes: Last day to withdraw or resign from the University Term I grades due by 9:00 a.m.
-October 22 November 15-19 Priority Registration for Spring 2011 Classes November 17 Term II Classes: Last day to withdraw or resign from the University November 24-26 Thanksgiving Holidays December 3 Last Day of Classes December 4 Saturday Only Classes - Final Exams December 6-10 Final Exams December 11 Commencement 10:00 a.m.

-textbooks without a fine
+August 1-15 Fall Interim Classes-All fees for interim classes must be paid by the first class meeting of the interim session August 8 Rental textbook pick-up begins for students who are paid August 8-9 Freshman Orientation August 10 Open Registration Ends at 5:00 p.m.
+August 11-13 No Registration or Schedule Adjustments during this time.
+Registration re-opens during Final Schedule Adjustment.
+August 14-16 Final Schedule Adjustment begins at 9:00 a.m. on Sunday, August 14th.
+Students should check their schedule for any classes removed due to low enrollment.
+Students who decide not to attend must drop all of their classes.
+Students will be financially responsible for any classes remaining on their schedule as of 5:00 p.m. on Tuesday.
+August 16 Fee Payment Deadline at 5:00 p.m. for all students registered for Fall 2011.
+Students who have not paid by 5:00 p.m. will not have access to other university services such as textbook rentals, ID services, hang tags, housing, meals, etc. Students are responsible for tuition and fees for any courses that remain on their schedule as of 5:00 p.m.
+August 16 Last day for undergraduate students to remove "I" grades August 17 First Day of Classes; Regular semester and Term I August 17 Interim grades due by 9:00 a.m.
+September 5 Labor Day Holiday September 15 Graduation Audit for Fall 2011 Graduation Candidates begin. \mathbf{No} graduation applications for Fall 2011 will be accepted after this date.
+Last Day to apply for Spring 2012 graduation without late fee.
+September 23 Term I Classes: Last day to withdraw from classes October 5 Term I Classes End October 6-7 Fall Break October 10 Term I Classes: Final Examinations; M-W schedule October 11 Term I Classes: Final Examinations; T-TH schedule October 12 Term II Classes Begin October 21 Regular Classes: Last day to withdraw or resign from the 0 1 01 University.
+Deadline at 12:30 p.m.
+October 21 Term I grades due by 9:00 a.m.
+BPriority Registration for Spring 2012 Classes November 16 Term II Classes: Last day to withdraw from classes Thanksgiving Holiday December 2 Last day of Classes December 3 Saturday Only Classes - Final Examinations December 5-9 December 10 Final Examinations December 12 Commencement 10:00 a.m.
+Grades due by 9:00 a.m Last day to return rental textbooks December 12 without a fine willout a line